saracemal/js-questions-2/README.md

 Unary function (i.e. monadic) is a function that accepts exactly one argument.
 It stands for a single argument accepted by a function.

-Let us take an example of unary function,

-const unaryFunction = a => console.log (a + 10)
+Let us take an example of unary function, const unaryFunction = a => console.log (a + 10)

+35. What is a pure function?
+- A pure function is a function where the return value is only determined by the arguments and not by any side effects.

+36. Difference between first order function and higher order function?
+- A first order function is a function that does not take another function as an argument and doesn't return a function.
+A higher order function takes another function as an argument, or returns a return value as a function, or both.